idefix-code/idefix/doc/source/modules/eos.rst

 -----------------

 *Idefix* requires the definition of 3 functions that are called during the integration loop: a function to compute the first adiabatic exponent :math:`\Gamma_1`, and the functions needed to convert pressure to internal energy and *vice-versa*.
+The definition for these function is:

 .. code-block:: c++